AMAMazing/cline-x/README.md

 # Cline X (Web interface)

-A Python-based API bridge that enables Cline (VS Code Extension) to interact with the Google AI Studio web interface, providing OpenAI-compatible API endpoints for seamless integration.
+A Python-based API bridge that enables Cline (VS Code Extension) to interact with the LLMs web interface, providing OpenAI-compatible API endpoints for seamless integration.

 ## Overview

-This project creates a Flask server that acts as a middleware between Cline and Google AI Studio, translating API requests into web interactions.
-It simulates an OpenAI-compatible API endpoint, allowing Cline to use Google AI Studio as if it were communicating with the OpenAI API.
+This project creates a Flask server that acts as a middleware between Cline and LLM webchat interface, translating API requests into web interactions.
+It simulates an OpenAI-compatible API endpoint, allowing Cline to use the web interface as if it were communicating with the OpenAI API.

 ## Features

 - OpenAI-compatible API endpoints
-- Automated browser interaction with Google AI Studio
+- Automated browser interaction with LLM logged in
 - Request rate limiting and management
 - Clipboard-based data transfer
 - Streaming response support